smartdevicelink/sdl_evolution/proposals/NNNN-Add-new-SDL-System-Structure-using-Mediation-Application.md

 ## Introduction

-This proposal is to construct a new SDL system for a Head Unit (HU) with low performed Electronic Control Unit (ECU) for Powered Two Wheelers (PTW) *1, middle/low-end class models and low-cost vehicle models.
+This proposal is to construct a new SDL system for a Head Unit (HU) with low performance Electronic Control Unit (ECU) for Powered Two Wheelers (PTW) *1, middle/low-end class models and low-cost vehicle models.

 *1 Powered Two Wheelers (PTW) includes motorcycle/scooter/moped.